Music

 Pre-requisites: MUSC 322 or permission of instructor.

-This course is designed to familiarize students with canonic composers, poets, songs, and chamber works in the English and German languages.
-By the end of this course, students will be able to discuss hallmarks of each composer’s style and poetic trends depicted in vocal literature.
-Students will be able to identify major works from each composer’s catalogue, and recognize composers through score identification exercises.
+Designed to familiarize students with canonic composers, poets, songs, and chamber works in the English and German languages.
+By the end of this course, students are able to discuss hallmarks of each composer’s style and poetic trends depicted in vocal literature.
+Students are able to identify major works from each composer’s catalogue and recognize composers through score identification exercises.

 MUSC 325.
 VOCAL LITERATURE II.
 2 Credits.

-This course is designed to familiarize students with canonic composers, poets, songs, and chamber works in the Italian and French languages.
-By the end of this course, students will be able to discuss hallmarks of each composer’s style and poetic trends depicted in vocal literature.
-Students will be able to name major works in each composer’s catalogue and recognize composers through score identification exercises.
+Explores canonic composers, poets, songs, and chamber works in various languages.
+By the end of this course, students are able to discuss hallmarks of each composer’s style and poetic trends depicted in vocal literature.
+Students are able to name major works in each composer’s catalogue and recognize composers through score identification exercises.

 MUSC 326.
 VOICE LAB.
 1 Credit.